Geographic routing allows you to treat callers differently in your callflow, based on the geographic area they are calling from.

 Geographic routing is automatic based on the local exchange or mobile district the caller or caller’s number is in.
 For all geographic regions, you will need to add the mobile region and the fixed-line charging district.

-To rout callers based on the location of their choosing, consider installing an IVR or using Postcode routing instead.
+To route callers based on the location of their choosing, consider installing an IVR or using Postcode routing instead.

-To get started, navigate to the left hand menu, click on Telephony, then Callflows
+To get started, navigate to the Callflows menu under Phone System.

 Find the callflow you want to modify and click the edit button.

-For this demonstration, we will be setting up a callflow that diverts callers from Sydney, Newcastle and Perth through different call paths in our callflow.
-Sydney callers will hit an IVR, Newcastle callers will hear a custom greeting and Perth callers will be diverted straight to the Perth office.
+For this demonstration, we will be setting up a callflow that diverts callers from Sydney, QLD and a group of WA & SA through different call paths in our callflow.
+Sydney callers will hit an IVR, QLD callers will hear a custom greeting and WA & SA callers will be diverted straight to the Perth office.

 Name your first group.
 We are doing the Sydney region first so call the Group Label Sydney.